NiallBunting/niallbunting.github.io/_posts/2020-08-02-guest-post-directory-small-startups.markdown

 ### Preamble

+The idea was suggested to me by my friend [Jake][jake].
+I'm not heavily involved in the world of blogging but the problem of finding websites to guest post on seems like an easy one to fix.
+Hopefully, this project can deliver value to these people.

-The idea was suggested to me by a [friend][jake], and I thought it seemed simple enough.
-I thought it would be interesting to try and do it in a hackathon style, where you have 48 hours to bring together an MVP.
+I have wanted to develop something in hackathon style project for a while, where you have 48 hours to bring together an MVP.
+Therefore, I suggested this as the format for the project.
+It also gives us the highest chance that we actually bring a product to market.

 He agreed and chose a weekend.

 ### The weekend

 Saturday morning, I opened up my laptop and logged in.
-Jake was already plugging away building out a listing page as he knew that would have been a core requirement.
+Jake was already online, plugging away, building out what would eventually become the listing page.

-It was at this point that we caught up and decided what we could carve out to make this in the time limit.
-We had to make some tough decisions for example removing accounts, accepting applications over Google forms and entering database info manually were some of the big ones.
+It was at this point that we had our first catch up and planned what features we needed, and workarounds for the other requirements.
+We had to make some tough decisions with some of the big ones being removing accounts, accepting applications over Google forms and entering database info manually.

-Once we had a plan, we started work.
+Once we had created this outline of a plan, we started work.
 Jake focused on the frontend and I focused on the backend and infrastructure.
-We focused on a product that we could get done within the time limit that would deliver benefit.
+As this played to both our natural strengths as he has much better design skills whilst he has less familiarity with backend technologies.

+Our technology stack was:
+* The frontend: Bootstrap and custom Javascript.
+* The backend: Node with Express and Elasticsearch as the search engine.

-The highlight on the technology side for me was using Elasticsearch, I haven’t looked at it very closely before (outside of use in the ELK stack).
-It was interesting to have a bit of a deep dive to find out some of its capability and bring an instance up and start writing searches.
+The highlight on the backend technology side, was using Elasticsearch, I haven’t explored before (outside of use in the ELK stack).
+It was interesting to have shallow dive to find out its capabilities and query language.
+It was fun working out how to structure a query to get back the result types that we wanted, even though it ended up being a relatively simple search.

 At the end of a very quick two days we ended up with the following: